Bombs fall on Syria's Ghouta | Pictures | Reuters

 (Warning: graphic content) A person inspects damaged building in the besieged town of Douma, Eastern Ghouta,...more

-A helicopter is seen flying over the besieged town of Douma, Eastern Ghouta, Damascus, Syria February 20,...more
+A helicopter is seen flying over the besieged town of Douma, Eastern Ghouta, Damascus, February 20....more

-People sit at a medical point in the besieged town of Douma, Eastern Ghouta, Damascus, Syria February 20,...more
+People sit at a medical point in the besieged town of Douma, Eastern Ghouta, Damascus, February 20....more

-An injured man covered with blood is seen at a medical point in the besieged town of Douma, Eastern Ghouta,...more

-People sit a medical point in the besieged town of Douma, Eastern Ghouta, Damascus, Syria February 20, 2018....more
+People sit a medical point in the besieged town of Douma, Eastern Ghouta, Damascus, February 20....more

 A man reacts as he lies on a stretcher at a medical point in the besieged town of Douma, Eastern Ghouta,...more